mlss-2019/tutorials/README.md

     docker pull isakfalk/mlss:latest

 This will make the image available to you on your system.
-The image is a bit large (3gb compressed, 7gb uncompressed), this is normal, don't worry about it.
+The image is a bit large (about 3gb compressed, 8gb uncompressed), this is normal, don't worry about it.

 <a id="Docker-jupyter-heading"></a>